Request for proposals

 Who is on the Distance Education Review Committee?

-Associate Vice Chancellor, Graduate Studies & Associate Vice President of Academic Affairs; Vice Provost, Undergraduate Studies & eLearning; Faculty Fellow, Provost’s Office; Director of ET@MO; and Director of Mizzou Online.
+Associate Vice Chancellor, Graduate School & Associate Vice President of Academic Affairs; Vice Provost, Undergraduate Studies & eLearning; Faculty Fellow, Provost’s Office; Director of ET@MO; and Director of Mizzou Online.